anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 This results in a total of 96 bits, or 12 bytes.
 The structure stores the srcport, the originating IPv6 Link-Local address, the IPv4/IPv6 family (as a single bit) and an ifindex to provide the link-local scope.
-This fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte context message.
+This fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte token.
 The Join Proxy MUST maintain the same context block for all communications from the same pledge.
 This implies that any encryption key either does not change during the communication, or that when it does, it is acceptable to break any onboarding connections which have not yet completed.
 If using a context parameter like defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.